MShaswat03/Educational-AI-Web-Application/README.md

 # Educational AI Web Application

 An AI-powered learning portal that combines:
-- Chapter PDF ingestion (vectorized using `nomic-embed-text`)
+- Chapter PDF ingention (vectorized using `nomic-embed-text`).
-- Retrieval-Augmented Generation (RAG) with Ollama + LangChain
+- Retrieval-Augmented Generation (RAG) with Ollama + LangChain.
 - Interactive frontend (React + Bootstrap) for quizzes, baseline tests, and AI tutoring.

 ---
 ## Features
-- Uploads and indexes PDF chapters automatically
+- Uploads and indexs PDF chapters automatically.
-- Generates chunked embeddings via LangChain + ChromaDB
+- Generates chunked embeddings using LangChain and ChromaDB.
-- Runs a Flask backend with `/rag` endpoint
+- Runs a Flask backend with the `/rag` endpoint
-- React frontend integrates:
+- React frontend includes:
     - Baseline Assessments
-  - MCQs (Novice → Intermediate → Advanced)
+    - MCQs (Novice, Intermediate, Advanced)
-  - AI Tutor (RAG-powered Q&A) with source citations (shown as *Related Material*)
+    - AI Tutor (RAG-powered Q&A) with source citations
 ---
 ## Requirements
 - Python 3.10+ (tested on 3.13 with venv)
 - Node.js 18+ and npm
 - Git